 Genzyme is pleased to announce the 2013 PAL Award grant recipients below:

 UNITED STATES: Batten Disease Support and Research Association (BDSRA)

 “Multicultural Clinical Practice Guidelines for Batten Disease”

 The BDSRA seeks to improve the diagnostic efficacy and disease management for Batten disease patients by producing and publishing clinical practice guidelines for medical professionals.
 These guidelines would utilize existing clinical experience and expertise of the Batten Disease Centers of Excellence in the United States, Serbia, and Argentina.
 Ultimately, these guidelines will be available in multiple languages to support global care.
-The project will provide physicians with clinical guidelines to inform medical care decisions, advance linkages between LSD Centers of Excellence and community physicians and pediatricians, and provide a multicultural template for LSD clinical practice guidelines derived from known experts in Batten disease.
+The project will provide physicians with clinical guidelines to inform medical care decisions, advance linkages between LSD Centers of Excellence and community physicians and buying levitra in the us pediatricians, and provide a multicultural template for LSD clinical practice guidelines derived from known experts in Batten disease.

 CHILE: Fundación de Pacientes Lisosomales de Chile (FELCH)

 “Healthcare Student Awareness Program” medical student empowerment project